Hokkaido Storm Chaser Logistics

 The meeting point in AKJ airport is at the 1st floor arrivals area by entrance 3, as pictured above.
 If you get there early, there are nice places to hang out on the second floor.

+You can see a very simple layout of this small airport here.
 Option #2: Take the Resort Liner bus from CTS to Furano, leaving at 12:20pm.
 Check in at La Vista on your own and meet in the lobby at 6:15pm

 Pro Tips